+Board of County Commissioners

+Gallia County

+Gallipolis, Ohio 45631

-Board of County Commissioners Gallia County Waverly, Ohio 45690 Report on compliance with requirements applicable to each major program and internal control over compliance in accordance with OMB circular A - 133 Page 2
+Report on Compliance With Requirements Applicable to Each Major Program and Internal Control Over Compliance in Accordance With OMB Circular A - 133

+Page 2

+Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be material weaknesses.
 A material weakness is a condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that noncompliance with applicable requirements of laws, regulations, contracts and grants that would be material in relation to a major federal program being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-Our consideration of the internal control over compliance would not necessarily disclose all matters in the internal control that might be reportable conditions and, accordingly, would not necessarily disclose all reportable conditions that are also considered to be material weaknesses.
 We noted no matters involving the internal control over compliance and its operation that we consider to be material weaknesses.

-This report is intended for the information and use of the audit committee, management, County Commissioners, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the audit committee, management, County Commissioners, and federal awarding agencies and pass-through entities, and is not intended to be and should not be used by anyone other than these specified parties.